digi-ron/AU-Falcon-SPUD-Project/Electrical/ACControls/AC-S1.md

 ---
 description: air Conditioner controls repair information (Series 1 only)
-hideTOC: true
 ---

 # Air Conditioner Controls - Series 1

 ## Diagnosis

 Diagnosis of the AC and AC Max. buttons on a [Series 1](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-1) AU Falcon is simple.
-If the button lights activate on press but then turn off when a sufficient bump in the road is driven over, then it is likely the repair below is required.
+If the button lights activate on press but then turn off when a sufficient bump in the road is driven over, then it is likely the repair [below](#repairing-solder-connections-on-the-ac-and-ac-max-buttons) is required.

 ## Repairing solder connections on the AC and AC Max.
 Buttons